nationalarchives/python/README.md

 There is a [slack channel](https://tna-digital.slack.com/messages/CADPHUVL0/details/) on TNA-Digital.

 ## New schedule - no more Brown Bag Lunch
 It is potentially proposed to organise a monthly (on the Digital learning day) workshop.
-Suggest you speak to Steve Hirschorn about this.
+I suggest you speak to Steve Hirschorn about this.

 Course documentation
 ## Steve's useful notes